EvitcaStudio/aAccount/README.md

 # aAccount
-A useful library to handle sending packets to and from the server.
-Works with a variety of other `aLibraries`
+A useful library that creates and manages an account system for you.
+Passwords are hashed and salted and never stored as plaintext.
+A proper doc is in the works.

 **🚧🚧 Docs coming soon 🚧🚧**